Hakim Ziyech: Morocco

 In September 2015, Ziyech confirmed his choice to represent Morocco on the international stage.
 Ziyech made his debut for the national team on 9 October, in a 1–0 defeat to the Ivory Coast.
 On 27 May 2016, he scored his first two goals for Morocco, in a 2–0 win over Congo.
 On 4 September, Ziyech scored in a 2–0 win over São Tomé and Príncipe in a 2017 Africa Cup of Nations qualifying match.

-In January 2017, Morocco manager Ziyech Hervé Renard surprisingly did not select Ziyech for neither the preliminary nor the final 23-man Morocco squad for the 2017 Africa Cup of Nations.
+In January 2017, Morocco manager Hervé Renard surprisingly did not select Ziyech for either the preliminary nor the final 23-man Morocco squad for the 2017 Africa Cup of Nations.
 Ziyech then rejected a last-minute call-up as replacement for the injured Younès Belhanda, stating that he would not accept any further call-ups as long as Renard was still the Moroccan national team's coach.
 In June, he once again rejected call-ups for some friendlies and Africa Cup of Nations qualifiers.
 Renard later apologised for the incident.
 On 1 September, Ziyech returned to the national side, and scored in a 6–0 win over Mali, in a qualifying match for the 2018 FIFA World Cup.
 He was selected for the final 23-man squad for the 2018 FIFA World Cup.

 In September 2021, Ziyech was omitted from the national team squad due to alleged "poor attitude", having previously refused to play, citing an injury.
 Manager Vahid Halilhodžić said, "For the first time in my coaching career, I saw a national team player who doesn't want to train and claims to be injured, although tests have shown he can play.
 I won't tolerate it".
 Ziyech was then also left out of Morocco's 2021 Africa Cup of Nations squad.